RCAF Station Guelph: Airwomen at the station - the "WDs"

-In November 1941 the first RCAF airwomen arrived at Guelph.
+In November 1941, the first RCAF airwomen arrived at Guelph.
 They were trainees at the School of Cookery.
 They trained in parallel with their colleagues at No. 6 Manning Depot in Toronto and on 2 January 1942 left for duty at RCAF Station Uplands.

-Over time more trades were opened to airwomen and some were enrolled in the Wireless section to be trained as Wireless Operators, Ground.
-A/V/M William Bishop's daughter AW2 Marise Bishop graduated from No. 4 Wireless School in September, 1944.
-She was part of the last class of airwomen wireless operators trained by the RCAF in World War 2.
+Over time, more trades were opened to airwomen, and some were enrolled in the Wireless section to be trained as Wireless Operators, Ground.
+A/V/M William Bishop's daughter AW2 Marise Bishop graduated from No. 4 Wireless School in September 1944.
+She was part of the last class of airwomen wireless operators trained by the RCAF in the Second World War.

-A small number of airwomen were trained to be Code and Cypher Clerks at No. 1 Code and Cypher School at Guelph.
+A small number of airwomen trained as Code and Cypher Clerks at No. 1 Code and Cypher School at Guelph.

 Airwomen also served as members of the station staff.
 They were housed at the adjacent Cutten Fields golf course.

 Recreation and downtown Guelph

 The station provided many opportunities for the airmen to participate in sports.
 Teams were organized and entered in leagues.
 Hockey was an RCAF area sport.
 On one occasion some Australian airmen, who had never skated or played hockey before, challenged one of the best local hockey teams to a game.
 The No. 4 WS softball team won the area championship at least once.
 The soccer team played in the Guelph and District League with civilian teams.
 There was also a basketball team.
-Sports was also used solely for entertainment.
-On 10 August 1941 the Sunday Morning Girls softball team from Toronto visited the station to play the airmens' softball team.
+Sports were also used solely for entertainment.
+On 10 August 1941, the Sunday Morning Girls softball team from Toronto visited the station to play the airmen's softball team.

 The station maintained an entertainment centre in the basement of War Memorial Hall.
-The centre was staffed by the Royal Canadian Legion and the YWCA.
-Dances were held here, including one featuring Canada's top dance band of the era, Mart Kenney and his Western Gentlemen.
-Airmen were encouraged to be resourceful, and could be counted on to organize and perform in their own variety shows.
+The Royal Canadian Legion and the YWCA staffed the centre.
+They held dances here, including one featuring Canada's top dance band of the era, Mart Kenney and his Western Gentlemen.
+Airmen were encouraged to be resourceful and could be counted on to organize and perform in their own variety shows.

 Sometimes the airmen could have fun in downtown Guelph.
-The King Edward Hotel, usually known as the "King Eddy", offered a bar with beer and a hall above with juke box and dance floor.
+The King Edward Hotel, usually known as the "King Eddy", offered a bar with beer and a hall above with a juke box and dance floor.
 The auditorium on the second floor of Ryan's offered dancing to live music on Wednesdays and Fridays.